 Highlights: Calm, Alert, Brave

-The Polish Tatra Sheepdog was originally bred in the Tatra Peaks (mountains) of Poland, hence the name.
-Today, they’re one of the rarest dog breeds in existence.
+The Polish Tatra Sheepdog was originally developed in the Tatra Peaks (mountains) of south Poland, hence the name.
+With their cute fluffy white coats, it’s hard to understand why they’re one of the rarest dog breeds in existence.

-These dogs, as given by their name, were livestock guardians to Hungarian farmers.
-Though they can weigh up to a massive 130 pounds, they’re actually friendly and gentle dogs.
+These dogs, as given by their name, were livestock guardians to Hungarian sheep farmers.
+Though they can weigh up to a massive 130 pounds, they’re actually friendly and gentle dogs that effortlessly get along with all, except wolves.

-Because of their high dog IQ, they protect using strategies instead of outright attacking.
-They’ll only exhibit aggressive behavior if they have to, even when guarding.
+Because of their high dog intelligence, they protect using unique strategies instead of outright attacking to defend the pack.
+In fact, they’ll only show aggressive behavior if the situation calls for it, even when guarding the sheep.

 21. Maremma Sheepdog